mattsherwood87/CoNNECT/docs/source/project-specific_JSON_control_files/flirt.rst

      - OPTIONAL
      - string
      - Additional parameters to the command
-   * - center
+   * - angle_rep
      - OPTIONAL
      - string
-     - Full path to an anatomical template
+     - representation of rotation angles ('quaternion' or 'euler')
-   * - environ
+   * - apply_isoxfm
      - OPTIONAL
-     - dictionary
+     - float
-     - Environment variables
+     - as applyxfm but forces isotropic resampling (NOT SUPPORTED)
-   * - frac
+   * - apply_xfm
      - OPTIONAL
-     - float
+     - boolean
-     - Fractional intensity threshold.
+     - apply transformation supplied by in_matrix_file (NOT SUPPORTED)
    * - functional
      - OPTIONAL
      - boolean